karthikseshu/innovest/CRON_JOB_SUMMARY.md

 A fully automated system that:
 1. **Runs daily at 2:00 AM EST** via Supabase cron job
-2. **Calls Vercel-hosted API** to process emails from the previous day
+2. **Calls your existing Render API** to process emails from the previous day
 3. **Fetches all active OAuth integrations** from `api.email_integrations`
 4. **Extracts payment transactions** from Gmail using the Gmail API
 5. **Inserts data** into `staging.pay_transactions` in Supabase